 - Many of Michael Weston's disguises in Burn Notice rely on this (albeit it's Hairstyle, Clothes, Accent).

-- Likewise, Neal Cafferey uses similar methodology in his work, relying less on disguises and more on the outfit, hairstyle and accent.
+- White Collar: Neal Cafferey uses similar methodology in his work, relying less on disguises and more on the outfit, hairstyle and accent.

 Myths & Religion

-- Older Than Feudalism: The Bible, Old Testament, 1 Kings 20: A minor prophet disguises himself by wearing his headband down over his eyes.
+- Older Than Feudalism: Old Testament, 1 Kings 20: A minor prophet disguises himself by wearing his headband down over his eyes.